yiisoft/app/README.md

 php -S 127.0.0.1:8080 <all projects root path>
 ```

-using in browser `http://localhost:8080/yii3/public` to access the application.
+Now you can use `http://localhost:8080/yii3/public` to access the application.

 ## Testing